-The Act amends the Insurance Act (which previously excluded brokers who are not resident in Kenya) to provide for the regulation of foreign reinsurance brokers by amending the definition of a broker to mean: "An intermediary involved with the placing of insurance business with an insurer or reinsurer for or in expectation of payment by way of brokerage commission for or on behalf of an insurer, policyholder or proposer for insurance or reinsurance, and includes a medical insurance provider"
+The Bill seeks to amend the Insurance Act (which previously excluded brokers who are not resident in Kenya) to provide for the regulation of foreign reinsurance brokers by amending the definition of a broker to mean: "An intermediary involved with the placing of insurance business with an insurer or reinsurer for or in expectation of payment by way of brokerage commission for or on behalf of an insurer, policyholder or proposer for insurance or reinsurance, and includes a medical insurance provider"

-The Act provides for an annual fee to be paid by a registered person who is licensed as an insurer under the Act.
-The enacted provision will enhance the Insurance Regulatory Authority's supervision of the insurance industry players.
-The commencement date is January 1 2022.
+The Bill further seeks to provide for an annual fee to be paid by a registered person who is licensed as an insurer under the Act.
+The proposed provision will enhance the Insurance Regulatory Authority's supervision of the insurance industry players and becomes effective from January 1 2022.

-The Insurance Act also removed the requirement to have the Kenya Reinsurance Corporation certify reinsurance contracts, and to provide for the continuation of the operation of a closed fund insurance business without the need for registration, subject to the insurer furnishing the Commissioner with information as may be required, and honouring existing policies.
+The Bill also seeks to amend the Insurance Act to remove the requirement to have the Kenya Reinsurance Corporation certify reinsurance contracts, and to provide for the continuation of the operation of a closed fund insurance business without the need for registration, subject to the insurer furnishing the Commissioner with information as may be required, and honouring existing policies.

-A person who contravenes the above stated commits an offense and is liable to a fine not exceeding KES 200,000 and an additional fine of KES 10,000 for each day in which the insurer fails to honour its policy obligations.
+The Bill further proposes to impose a fine not exceeding KES 200,000 and an additional fine of KES 10,000 for each day in which the insurer fails to honour its policy obligations.

-With regards to assets, the Act holds that the assets of a closed fund shall not be disposed off except with the permission of the Commissioner.
-These regulations of closed funds will protect policy holders and provide an avenue for the proper winding up of closed funds businesses.
+With regards to assets, the Bill proposes that the assets of a closed fund shall not be disposed of except with the permission of the Commissioner.
+The proposed regulation of closed funds will protect policy holders and provide an avenue for the proper winding up of closed funds businesses.